- Religion and Philosophy»

 What does all this mean?
-The first two books spelling Torah forwards point to Leviticus (YHVH - Covenant cross of God - Jesus exhibited through the sacrificial system) the last two books with Torah spelled backwards is pointing to Leviticus (YHVH - covenant cross of God - Jesus exhibited in the sacrificial system) The Torah is teaching us that the bulls eye in life is faith in Jesus Christ as our sacrifice for sin.
+The first two books spelling Torah forwards point to Leviticus which contained God's covenant name YHVH connecting us with the cross, Jesus, and the sacrificial system.
+The last two books of have Torah spelled backward is pointing back to Leviticus again the book containing God's covenant name YHVH connecting us with the cross, Jesus, and the sacrificial system.
+The Torah is teaching us that the bulls eye in life is faith in Jesus Christ as our sacrifice for sin.
 Everything everywhere including the Torah itself, points to Him.

-Another archery term as it concerns the Bible is the Hebrew word for sin which is chata and literally means to miss the mark.
-Missing the mark might sound trivial when viewing it in terms of target practice with a bow and arrow, but as it concerns life eternal, nothing else is counted but the bulls eye, which means if we miss the mark, our lives are sent in a trajectory away from God.
+Another archery term as it concerns the Bible is the Hebrew word for sin which is "chatah" and literally means to miss the mark.
+Missing the mark might sound trivial when viewing it in terms of target practice with a bow and arrow, but as it concerns life eternal, nothing else is counted but the bullseye, which means if we miss the mark, our lives are sent in a trajectory away from God.
 This is a much weightier matter.

 Another definition/translation given for the Hebrew word moreh/teacher, in this study, is early rain.
 The early rains are the rains that soften the soil for planting and water the tender plants that grow in it.
 God's teaching both softens the soil of our hearts as well as nurtures the implanted words, Torah, and teachings that He is cultivating in us.